 rf.fit(X_train, y_train)

-Another one on our list of GitHub data science projects focuses on image classification using CNNs (convolutional neural networks).
+Another one on our list of GitHub data science projects for beginners focuses on image classification using CNNs (convolutional neural networks).
 CNNs are a subtype of neural networks with built-in convolutional layers to reduce the high-dimensionality of images without compromising on the information/quality.

 The aim of this project on data science is to classify images based on certain features using convolutional neural networks.
 On completion, you will develop a deep understanding of how CNNs proficiently work with image datasets for classification.